Handbook of Business Procedures

 16.5.3.
 DISPOSITION OF GOVERNMENT-OWNED EQUIPMENT

-This part describes when the U.S. Government property tags are to be removed from a piece of equipment, transfers of equipment, contract or grant completion, excess property, disposition of scrap and salvage, and the disposition records for the equipment.
+This part describes when U.S. Government property (federal-owned) tags are to be removed from a piece of equipment: transfers of equipment, contract or grant completion, excess property, disposition of scrap and salvage, and the disposition records for the equipment.

-- Title to this equipment has been transferred to UT Austin.
+- title to this equipment has been transferred to The University of Texas at Austin.
+Do not remove the UT barcode tag.

-- Equipment has been sold or disposed of as scrap.
+- equipment has been sold or disposed of as scrap.
+The UT barcode tag must be removed before disposal.

-U.S. Government-owned property tags will not be removed from the equipment when:
+Federal tags are not removed from equipment when the equipment is transferred:

-- The equipment is transferred back to the federal agency with title remaining with the federal agency.
+- back to the federal agency with title remaining with the federal agency.
+The UT barcode tag must be removed before disposal.

-- The equipment is transferred to another non-federal agency (i.e. another University) with title remaining with the federal agency.
+- to another non-federal agency (i.e., another university) with title remaining with the federal agency.
+The UT barcode tag must be removed before disposal.

-Some grants contain provisions permitting the transfer of equipment acquired with Government funds when the Project Director accepts a position at another institution.
-However, these provisions are not always compatible with the rules and regulations governing the administration of State property.
+Some grants contain provisions permitting the transfer of equipment acquired with federal funds when the project director accepts a position at another institution.
+However, these provisions are not always compatible with the rules and regulations governing the administration of state property.
 While some grants and contracts contain provisions giving a conditional title at the time of purchase, some contain disposition restrictions.
-The final approval for equipment transfers rests with the UT Austin Property Manager's decision, based on benefits to the State, the U.S. Government, and the overall research program.
-The Project Director should not plan on requesting a transfer of the equipment if:
+The final approval for equipment transfers rests with The University of Texas at Austin property manager who makes decisions based on benefits to the State, the U.S. Government, and the overall research program.
+The project director should not plan on requesting a transfer of the equipment if:

 - The original grantee retains the project for which the equipment was acquired and, with the approval of the awarding agency, places the project under the direction of a new investigator; or